sichilongom/smart-lightng/README.md

 ## Usage

-1. Place the PIR motion sensor in a strategic location within the room to detect movement effectively.
+1. Place the camera in a strategic location within the room to detect movement effectively.

 2. Ensure that the Arduino board is powered on and properly connected to the sensor, relay module, and light source.